Inflectra/spira-documentation/docs/Developers/SpiraApps-Manifest.md

 7. [Columns](#page-columns) on grids with custom HTML
 8. [Dashboard](#dashboards) widgets with embedded js code

+There are some potential gotchas or restrictions to keep in mind.
+You can only have one:

+- menu item on each unique page
+- pageContent item (so one js and css file) on each unique page
+- column on a grid for each relevant page
+- dashboard widget on each dashboard type
+- setting, product setting, and setting group with a specific name (unique in each category - you can reuse a name between settings and product settings, for example)

 Below, we describe each manifest section along with example yaml.

 ## SpiraApp metadata